EGI-Federation/documentation/content/en/users/security/secrets-store/cli/_index.md

 ### Client-side encrypted secrets

-EGI Secret Store encrypts secret obejcts both in transit and at rest.
+EGI Secret Store encrypts secret objects both in transit and at rest.
 For highly-sensitive secrets, you can opt to also encrypt your secret values on the client-side, before storing them in EGI Secrets Store.